 How to get married in Vancouver during COVID

 Planning a wedding during a pandemic that will be around for the foreseeable future.
 It’s not what anyone could have imagined but it doesn’t mean you can’t get married in Vancouver to the love of your life.
-We’re here to help couples navigate this time with some ideas and resources on how you can still plan a beautiful and meaningful wedding.
+We’re here to help couples navigate this time with some ideas and resources on how you can still plan a beautiful and intimate micro wedding.

 Idea #1: Elope with just yourselves

 A simpler and more intimate experience is one of our favourite parts of elopements.
 The number of locations to get married in Vancouver opens up to include outdoor spaces like beautiful park corners, the rooftop of an apartment building, or our favourite: an adventure further afield.
 The focus is just on you and your best friend and the experiences you want to have together.
 You’re free to do whatever you like.
 Full stop.
 This always results in some truly heartfelt memories and moments we’ve been so lucky to document.

 Visit this link for tips on How to Plan an Elopement

 Idea #2: Have a micro wedding with your immediate household

 Similar to the above but with an invitation to your immediate household to support you as you enter this new chapter of your lives.
 Plan your ceremony and reception in your parents’ backyard, a place that might already hold heaps of memories for you.
 This has been the choice for many of our couples who’ve wanted to celebrate with their loved ones now and postpone the big party until later.
 Backyard weddings and intimate dinner parties have become the new norm and we’re not mad about it one bit.

 Our favourite micro weddings:

 Idea #3: Continue with a (modified) wedding plan